Country of origin: UK

 Type: Experimental 5 seat coaxial rotor light helicopter

-Note: The Grasshopper had two engines, advanced composite construction and coaxial main rotors requiring no tail rotor.
-This was the only one completed.
+Note: The Grasshopper had two engines, advanced composite construction and coaxial main rotors requiring no tail rotor. .

 Details: The Grasshopper III was an unusual helicopter, designed with coaxial rotors, no tail rotor and two engines to overcome perceived safety concerns in the late 1960s.